wmaucla/v4/content/jobs/Liberty Mutual Insurance Solaria/index.md

 url: 'https://www.solarialabs.com/'
 ---

-I worked for Solaria Labs, the innovation arm of Liberty Mutual, building ML solutions around alternative data.
+I started working in data science at Solaria Labs, the innovation arm of Liberty Mutual, building ML solutions around alternative data.

-- Built investment signals using telematics data at scale, partnering with the investments team to quantify driver behavior's impact on financial risk
+- Built investment signals using telematics data at scale, partnering with the internal investments team (see my projects down below)
 - Developed a driver risk prediction model using large-scale data and experimentation, improving underwriting decisions